 NOTICE: This equipment meets the applicable Industry Canada Terminal Equipment Technical Specifications.
 This is confirmed by the registration number.
 The abbreviation, IC, before the registration number signifies that registration was performed based on a Declaration of Conformity indicating that Industry Canada technical specifications were met.
 It does not imply that Industry Canada approved the equipment.

-Incidence of Harm If this equipment Sur-Gard SYSTEM III causes harm to the telephone network, the telephone company will notify you in advance that temporary discontinuance of service may be required.
+network, the telephone company will notify you in advance that temporary discontinuance of service may be required.
 But if advance notice is not practical, the Telephone Company will notify the customer as soon as possible.
 Also, you will be advised of your right to file a complaint with the FCC if you believe it is necessary.